 Insurance does not cover stem cell therapies to date.
 The treatments are an out of pocket expense.

-What types of doctors offer Regenerative Medicine procedures at GARM?
+What types of doctors offer Regenerative Medicine procedures at R3?

-The US Board Certified physicians at GARM offering autologous stem cell injection procedures come from several specialties, including sports medicine, orthopaedic surgery, plastic surgery, neurology, internal medicine and more.
+The US Board Certified physicians at R3 offering autologous stem cell injection procedures come from several specialties, including sports medicine, orthopaedic surgery, plastic surgery, neurology, internal medicine and more.